chauss/personal_website/README.md

-# personal_website
-The code of my personal website
+# This is the repo where my personal website will be born